CbtGit73/Berons-HA-GKE-Gaming-Cluster/README.md

 My Below Yaml Templates serve as a configurable example for templating servers within this operator.
 I designed this by editing the template found in the documentation.
 I integrated the tools I already had existing in my environments.

-Through modifying the below takeaways this YAML example can be configured to host any type of game sever.
+Through modifying the below points, this YAML example can be configured to host any type of game server.

 Key Takeaways:
 - Define `containerPort` for the pods and the service to match the port request of your specific game server image.